froger-me/wp-packages-update-server/packages.md

 	"message": "Unauthorized access"
 }
 ```
-In case the Private API is accessed via the `GET` method, all the actions return the same response (message's language depending on availabe translations), with HTTP response code set to `405`:
+In case the Private API is accessed via the `GET` method, all the actions return the same response (message's language depending on available translations), with HTTP response code set to `405`:

 Response `$data` - unauthorized method:
 ```json